Daniel-Andarge/AiML-moonlight-data-analysis-and-dashboard-dev/README.md

-# MoonLight Energy Solutions Project
+# Data-Driven Analysis and Dashboard Integration for Strategic Solar Investment at MoonLight Energy Solutions

-This repository contains the code and resources for the MoonLight Energy Solutions project.
-The project aims to provide a comprehensive analysis of solar energy data and develop a Streamlit dashboard for visualization and exploration.
-This README file serves as a guide for setting up the project environment and provides an overview of the development process.
+This project focuses on developing a strategic approach for MoonLight Energy Solutions to enhance operational efficiency and sustainability through targeted solar investments.
+Using data-driven analysis and exploratory data analysis (EDA), the project identifies key environmental trends and high-potential regions for solar installation that align with the company’s long-term sustainability goals.
+The analysis is supported by a dynamic dashboard that provides real-time insights to guide decision-making and investment strategies.

 ## Usage Instructions